muldis/Muldis_Object_Notation/spec/MUON_Feature_Comparison.md

-element order of their source code to be intentional and worth preserving, even if conceptually the collection is logically an unordered one, while in contrast JSON's `object` collection is expressly unordered and so can't preserve a very significant in practice aspect of program source code.
+element order of their source code to be intentional and worth preserving, even if conceptually the collection is logically an unordered one, while in contrast JSON's `object` collection is expressly unordered and so can't preserve a very significant in practice aspect of program source code;
+many JSON parsers may defacto preserve `object` element order, but the JSON specification explicitly declares it unordered, so order can't be counted on.

 JSON has no native support for parser-ignorable (treated like insignificant whitespace) comments, as an intentional difference from JavaScript, while MUON does support such comments.

-MUON provides an explicit possrep/syntax **Article** to indicate that a particular user-defined collection denotes a value or object of some user-defined type or class, while those using JSON tend to overload the meaning of the elements of a JSON `object` to indicate either object type or
+MUON is more expressive than JSON in supporting nominal type systems, such as common "object-oriented" ones, by providing a third generic collection type possrep/syntax **Duo** to explicitly declare in a distinct way that a particular user-defined collection denotes a value or object of some user-defined type or class, while those using JSON tend to overload the meaning of the elements of a JSON `object` to indicate either object type or